The strategic importance of intellectual property

 - new applications for the Group’s products.

-- Ranked among the 100 Top Global Innovators by Thomson Reuters in 2012
+- Ranked among the 100 Top Global Innovators for the fifth consecutive year by Thomson Reuters in 2015

 The Group protects its innovations with patents in its main markets, namely, Europe, North America, China, Japan, South Korea, India and South America.